alexmilowski/redis-aqi/README.md

 ## Data storage

-The collect.py program will retrieve data from the API at the interval you specify.
+The collect.py program retrieves data from the API at the interval you specify.
 It will aggregate the collected data until the partition time limit has been reached and then store the tabular data as a JSON artifact.
 By default, the data is sent to stdout in [JSON Text Sequences](https://tools.ietf.org/html/rfc7464).